Attorney in Portland, Oregon

 She has 40+ years of experience in the sports industry, during which she has worked on deals totaling in the many billions of dollars, led the global product safety and compliance team for the world's biggest sports brand, and managed several global trademark portfolios.
 Stephanie also led the licensing and merchandising campaign for Nelson Mandela's historic first visit to the United States in 1990 after his release from Robben Island prison.

 She holds a B.A. from Yale University in American Studies and a J.D. from Fordham University School of Law.
-She is admitted to practice in both New York and Oregon.
+She is admitted to practice in New York, in Oregon, and before the Supreme Court of the United States.

 Stephanie owns more than 500 pairs of shoes.
 None of them are brown.